ericvanderwal/backdrop_accessibility/README.md

 ## Additional Reading ##

-Here are some helpful links when working with web accessability.
+Here are some helpful links when working with web accessibility.

 ### Standards ###